 Allan Brooks.
 Photo: New York Times . |

 In the first week, Brooks used up all of ChatGPT’s free tokens.
-He decided to upgrade to the $20 /month paid plan, a small investment considering the chatbot told him Brooks’ mathematical idea could be worth millions.
+He decided to upgrade to the $20 /month paid plan, a small investment when the chatbot told him Brooks’ mathematical idea could be worth millions.

 ![]() |